Orange County Community Housing Corp

 Outcomes

-*Provide residents with the services and resources needed during uncertain times such as payment plans, budgeting, assist in resume building, interviews and/or connecting residents to employment opportunities that will assist in getting them on a path to self-sufficiency
+* Provide residents and the community with the services and resources needed during uncertain times such as payment plans, budgeting, and connecting residents to employment opportunities that will assist in getting them on a path to self-sufficiency;

-*Provide 24 bilingual workshops to at least 300 individuals and a Community Resources Event focusing on budgeting, financial education & homeownership empowering individuals to take control of their financial future and gain access t o capital and banking services while also providing the necessary steps needed to step up to homeownership including the FREE 8-hour workshops that meets the National Industry Standards for homeownership education.
+* Expand education by providing 24 bilingual workshops to at least 800 individuals and a Community Resources Event focusing on budgeting, financial education & homeownership empowering individuals to take control of their financial future and gain access to capital and banking services while also providing the necessary steps needed to step up to homeownership including the FREE 8-hour workshops that meets the National Industry Standards for homeownership education.

 Budget